Post 422 – by Gautam Shah

 compliance rating plate Assurance often beyond standards

-Standards do not create iron-clad situations, where only one solution is sought and offered.
+Standards do create iron-clad situations, where only one solution is sought and offered.
 Standards promote interchangeable parts, replaceable systems and inter polarity of systems by encouraging concepts like ‘Open-Ended-Architecture’, ‘Modulated Plug-in Systems’, ‘Networking’, ‘Shareware’, etc.

 Standards for Foods